If you need our 6 tips for choosing between friends to select your REALTOR®, you may be in trouble!

 - If you have two realtor friends you could have them both represent you!
 Yes, they would have to share the commissions 50/50!
 Be advised this could be the worst decision and cause friction, confusion and descent.
 It may well backfire, but it is a viable option if everyone involved has a good head on their shoulders.
 We did this once and it worked out fine.

 - This is not really a tip, but more of a reminder.
-Don’t confuse close friends with acquaintances.
-With all our social networks, many of our “friends” are really online acquaintances.
+Don’t confuse close personal friends with acquaintances.
+With all our social networks, many of our “friends” are really nothing more than social media acquaintances.

-If you need real estate representation, don’t have a realtor friend or prefer not to select a friend, contact us today.
-We have an extensive amount of experience with all types of transactions and are also highly experienced and trained with short sales.
+If you need real estate representation, don’t have a realtor friend or prefer not to select a friend, contact us.
+We offer a more genuine approach to real estate and have extensive experience with all types of transactions.
+Remember, with us there’s never any sales pressure, whatsoever!